A New and Useful Teams Feature

 For example, Teams displays people cards for members of a team when you view the membership with the Manage team option.
 You can click on or hover over each member to see the current status message in their people card.

-Interestingly, guest users can set a status.
+Interestingly, guest users can set a status message.
 This probably means that the status is stored as a property of the user in the Teams directory rather than Azure Active Directory.
+Guests can also see status messages of other users in host tenants.

 Post updated on 26-Apr-2020.